 A1: On the basis of majority support revealed in the public consultation related to MSW charging completed in 2012, the Government affirmed the direction of introducing a quantity-based MSW charging system.
 Based on the recommendations put forward by the Council for Sustainable Development subsequent to a public engagement process completed in 2014, the proposed implementation arrangements for MSW charging were formulated.
 We have invited opinions from the public and various sectors on this policy and relevant implementation arrangements in order to build a consensus.

-A2: The applicable charging mode depends on the waste collection arrangement of the premises.
-Waste collected by the refuse collection vehicles (RCVs) of FEHD or its contractors; or collected by private waste collectors using RCVs with rear compactors; or waste disposed of at the FEHD Refuse Collection Points (RCPs) would be charged through “designated garbage bags”.
-Waste collected by private waste collectors using waste vehicles without rear compactors would be charged based on the weight of waste disposed of at landfills or refuse transfer stations (i.e. gate-fee).
-For details, please refer to How to pay.
+A2: The applicable charging mode would depend on the waste collection arrangements of the premises.
+Waste collected by the refuse collection vehicles (RCVs) of FEHD or its contractors; or collected by private waste collectors using RCVs with rear compactors; or disposed of at the FEHD Refuse Collection Points (RCPs) would be charged through “designated garbage bags”.
+Waste collected by private waste collectors using RCVs without rear compactors would be charged through gate-fee at landfills or refuse transfer stations.
+For details, please refer to “How to charge?”.

-The above "oversized waste label” arrangement is not applicable to waste collected by private waste collectors, which would be charged based on its weight (i.e. gate-fee).
-For details, please refer to How to pay
+The above “designated label” arrangement is not applicable to oversized waste collected by private waste collectors, which would be charged based on its weight (i.e. gate-fee).
+For details, please refer to “How to charge?”.

-A7: Waste should be wrapped into “designated garbage bags” in order to meet the proposed legal requirements, irrespective of the floors or locations at which the waste is disposed of.
+A6: Waste should be wrapped into “designated garbage bags” in order to meet the proposed legal requirements, irrespective of the floors or locations at which the waste is disposed of.
 Enforcement officers will conduct inspections and take enforcement actions based on complaints received and at black spots identified.